rAMo94918N/AHcpIwY/2hXkL/Tb7/cloud-native-development-automation_L8kV93_1747172867.log.md

 ### Step 7: Integration with Windows

-1. Your WSL environment is accessible via the Windows file system.
 2. Access Ubuntu's file system through the path \\wsl$\Ubuntu-22.04 in Windows File Explorer.
 ## Troubleshooting